Hoshiharetsu/dat-202_sp20/week02/README.md

 ## <span id="schedule">2.
 Talking about our schedule</span>

 We should talk about our schedule.
+Who teaches what when?
+Anything we want to explore in detail?

 ## <span id="excel">3.
 Let's look at Excel